Wukong-SCUT/pyCC/README.md

 A review of the recent use of Differential Evolution for Large-Scale Global Optimization: An analysis of selected algorithms on the CEC 2013 LSGO benchmark suite (2019)

+Large‑scale evolutionary optimization: a survey and experimental comparative study (2020)

 A review of population-based metaheuristics for large-scale black-box global optimization (2022)

 # Static Decomposition